CoolDude435/2820-Project/README.md

 __Code Methods:__
 <br>
 <br>
-ReliabilityVisualization: Status - Completed by Justin in Sprint2
+*ReliabilityVisualization*: Status - Completed by Justin in Sprint2
 <br>
 -creates the data and information needed to display a GUI visualization of the reliabilities
 <br>